Capital One Venture X Rewards card: Is it worth it?

-While the lack of Capital One Lounges is disappointing for now, our fingers are crossed that the footprint will grow and, in the meantime, that the Priority Pass membership will meet the airport lounge need for many cardholders.
+While the lack of Capital One Lounges is disappointing for now, our fingers are crossed that the footprint will grow and, in the meantime, that the Priority Pass membership and Plaza Premium Lounge access will meet the airport lounge need for many cardholders.

 Overall, this is a solid card choice with a lucrative welcome bonus and the opportunity to keep racking up rewards day after day.

-To see the rates and fees for The Platinum Card® from American Express, please see the following link: See Rates and Fees; terms apply
+To see the rates and fees for CardName, please see the following link: See Rates and Fees

 Capital One Venture X Rewards Credit Card Compared to Other Cash back Cards